Symmetric $C_Z$ gate for ultracold neutral atoms based on counterdiabatic driving at Rydberg excitation: Two-photon gate protocol

-Two-photon schemes of Rydberg excitation, shown in Fig.~\ref{fig5}, are most common in the experiments with high-fidelity gates for ultracold neutral atoms~\cite{Levine2019,Evered2023,Maller2015}.
+Two-photon schemes of Rydberg excitation, shown in Fig.~\ref{TwoPhoton}(a), are the most common in experiments with high-fidelity gates for ultracold neutral atoms~\cite{Levine2019,Evered2023,Maller2015}.
 For rubidium, the ground-state $\ket{5S}$ atoms are excited through the intermediate $\ket{6P_{3/2}}$ state to Rydberg \textit{nS} or \textit{nD} states using laser fields with 420~nm and 1013~nm wavelengths at first and second excitation steps, respectively~\cite{Levine2019}.
-For cesium with $\ket{6S}$ ground state the excitation path goes through the intermediate $\ket{7P_{1/2}}$ state using laser radiation at 459~nm and 1038~nm at first and second excitation steps, respectively~\cite{Maller2015}.
+For cesium with the $\ket{6S}$ ground state, the excitation path goes through the intermediate $\ket{7P_{1/2}}$ state using laser radiation at 459~nm and 1038~nm at first and second excitation steps, respectively~\cite{Maller2015}.
+From Fig.~\ref{TwoPhoton}(a) it is clear that the lifetimes of intermediate excited states for rubidium and cesium are close to each other, which ensures similar gate performance also in a two-photon configuration.

 The commonly used technique for adiabatic laser excitation in three-level systems is STIRAP~\cite{Bergmann1998}.
-Shortcut to adiabatic passage for STIRAP requires additional coupling between first and third energy levels~\cite{Xi2010} which is challenging in ladder schemes used for Rydberg excitation.
-Therefore instead we consider a two-photon adiabatic passage, which recently attracted interest for quantum information processing with Rydberg atoms~\cite{Pelegri2022}.
+A shortcut to adiabatic passage for STIRAP requires additional coupling between first and third energy levels~\cite{Xi2010} which is challenging in ladder schemes used for Rydberg excitation.
+Therefore, instead, we consider a two-photon adiabatic passage, which has recently attracted interest for quantum information processing with Rydberg atoms~\cite{Pelegri2022}.